 Adele Simmons is President of Global Philanthropy Partnership (GPP) and is active in Chicago civic affairs.
-GPP supports Adele’s work in strengthening the infrastructure that supports global donors and also her work on global cities and sustainable cities, including Chicago.
-She co-chaired the Task Force that produced Mayor Daley’s Chicago Climate Action Plan and, under Mayor Daley, established the Green Ribbon Committee which continues to help with the implementation of Mayor Emanuel’s Sustainable Chicago 2015.
+Through GPP, Adele works to strengthen the infrastructure that supports global donors and her work on sustainable cities, including Chicago.
+She co-chaired the Task Force that produced Mayor Daley’s Chicago Climate Action Plan and, under Mayor Daley, established the Green Ribbon Committee which continues to help with the implementation of Mayor Emmanuel’s Sustainable Chicago 2015.
 She is a founder of Global Chicago and served as co-chair of the Chicago Council on Global Affairs studies group that produced The Global Edge: An Agenda for Chicago’s Future.
-Adele led the region-wide centennial marking the 100th Anniversary of the Daniel Burnham and Edward Bennett Plan of Chicago and was the Vice-Chair of the regional planning group, Chicago Metropolis 2020.
-She helped to establish the Urban Sustainability Director’s Network that brings together sustainability directors from 125 cities in the U.S. and Canada and she manages networks of the sustainability officers of Chicago’s global corporations, and of Chicago area universities.

 Mrs. Simmons currently is a member of the Board of the Chicago Council on Global Affairs, the Field Museum, the Environmental Defense Action Fund, CERES, the Union of Concerned Scientists, the Synergos Institute, and The American Prospect.